 - What can you say?
 Pandas come top of the cute scale

 - Zoo opens daily.
 Adults pay €20 at the time of writing, though a Vienna Pass gets you in free.
 Tickets available online.

 The panda enclosure is very close to the zoo’s main entrance.
 After the ticket barrier, go straight ahead and look to your left.
 There’s a large outdoor area, so you can’t miss it.

 The Panda backstory

-The arrival of the bears in 2003 was a major event for the country and saw the outbreak of a veritable pandamania.
+The arrival of the bears was a major event for the country and saw the outbreak of a veritable pandamania.
 When the panda enclosure was thrown open to visitors for the first time, half of Vienna descended on the poor creatures.

-The post office brought out special panda stamps, the Chancellor welcomed them in person and they featured on TV and radio stations throughout the land.
+The post office brought out special panda stamps, the Chancellor welcomed them in person, and they featured on TV and radio stations throughout the land.

 On the initiative of one national radio station, the two bears were rechristened Sissi and Franzl.
 The names refer to Emperor Franz Joseph and his famous wife, Elisabeth.

 Not that the pandas themselves seemed too bothered by the fuss.
-They were invariably found either sleeping or eating, and viewed human proceedings with a gentle disdain.
+They were invariably found either sleeping or eating and viewed human proceedings with a gentle disdain.